Prepare your content

 data-epi-type="title"– Marks the primary titledata-epi-type="content"– Marks the main body content

-If you use multiple data-epi-type="content" blocks, they will be concatenated during extraction.
+If you use multiple data-epi-type="content" blocks, they are concatenated during extraction.

 Example